 Introduction: The Role of the Balkans in U.S. Foreign Policy

-Current Challenges in the Region1
+Current Challenges in the Region

-Kosovo's Status
+Impact of Kosovo's Independence

 Establishing Democracy and the Rule of Law

 Economic Reform and Improving Living Standards

 U.S. Policy Concerns

 Creating Self-Sustaining Stability in the Balkans

-Filling a Possible Security Gap5
+Filling a Possible Security Gap

-Restructuring the International Civilian Presence in the Region 6
+Restructuring the International Role in the Region

 U.S. and International Aid in the Balkans

 EU Aid to the Balkans9

 The War on Terrorism and the Balkans 10

 The Role of Congress in U.S. Balkans Policy